 It is important to ensure a safe environment for children who play sport.
 By law, sporting organisations in Australia are responsible for protecting children from abuse, discrimination and harassment.

 Make sure the sporting environment is safe by ensuring:

-- equipment is not broken; there are no uneven surfaces or sharp rubbish
+- equipment is not broken; there are no uneven surfaces or sharp rubbish around

 - your child plays sports that suit their size, age and ability

-A fair and supportive environment
+Creating a fair and supportive sports environment for children